 It is notable that the PEN-F offers wifi support, while the L1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the L1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the L1 was succeeded by the Panasonic L10.
+Both the PEN-F and the L1 have been discontinued, but can regularly be found used on eBay.
+The L1 was replaced by the Panasonic L10, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus PEN-F or the Panasonic L1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.